ppetrovtv/pine_script_docs/source/essential/Context_switching_the_security_function.rst

 which will be calculated on the requested series *within* the ``security`` call.

-The name of the symbol can be defined using two variants: with a prefix that shows the exchange (or data provider) or without it.
+The name of the symbol can be defined using two variants: with a prefix that contains the exchange (or data provider), or without it.
 For example:
 ``"NYSE:IBM"``, ``"BATS:IBM"`` or ``"IBM"``.
 When an exchange is not provided, BATS will be used as the default.
 The current symbol name is stored in the `syminfo.ticker <https://www.tradingview.com/pine-script-reference/v4/#var_syminfo{dot}ticker>`__ and